atifrani/webapp1/Readme.md

 # Deployment

 Configure NACL allowing port 22 from custom IP source  ( Your IPV4 ) and port 80 from public.

 Create Security Group (if not exist) allowing port 22 from custom IP source ( Your IPV4 ) and port 80 from public.

-Create Key-Pair (if not exist) and download the private key Create t2.micro type EC2 instance using AMI (ami-01cae1550c0adea9c).
+Create Key-Pair (if not exist) and download the private key.

+Create t2.micro type EC2 instance using AMI (ami-01cae1550c0adea9c).

 Connect to the EC2 instance using ssh and install this packages:
 - apache httpd